unimelbmdap/doiget-tdm/docs/configuration.rst

 =============

 In addition to runtime options when executing ``doiget``, as documented in :doc:`/reference/cmd`, there are configuration options for ``doiget``.
-There are also per-publisher configuration options that are described in :doc:`/publishers`.
+There are also per-publisher configuration options that are described in :doc:`/publishers/avail_publishers`.

+The active configuration settings can be shown by running ``doiget show-config``.

 Options
 -------